What is Amber Alert?

 Some police officials agree that with the power of Amber, less is more.
 Fewer alerts and strict enforcement of guidelines mean that the public respond better because they understand alerts are issued only after serious consideration.

 From time to time, questions are raised about the criteria police use to determine whether to issue an alert.
-Most recently in Canada, the Ontario Provincial Police vowed to review its use of the system after the 2009 killing of eight-year-old Victoria (Tori) Stafford.
+The Ontario Provincial Police reviewed its use of the system after the 2009 killing of eight-year-old Victoria (Tori) Stafford.
 No Amber Alert was ever issued for her.
 Local police initially deemed Victoria a missing person.
-Nine days later it was labelled an abduction.
-An online petition, titled Tori's Law, circulated calling for Ontario to revisit Amber Alert criteria.
+Nine days later, it was labelled an abduction.